Unleash/unleash/website/docs/reference/notifications.md

 Notifications give your project members hints about interesting events happening in their projects.
 To see your notifications, click on the ring bell icon in the top-right corner of the screen.
+You will only see the notifications from the other project members without the events triggered by yourself.

 ![Notifications](/img/notifications.png)